-The simplest way to get certified copies of a death certificate is to order them through the funeral home or mortuary at the time of the death.
-If you are in charge of winding up the deceased person's affairs, you should ask for at least ten copies.
-You will need one each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.
+Where can you obtain certified copies of a death certificate?
+The simplest way is to order them through the funeral home or mortuary at the time of the death.
+If you're in charge of winding up the deceased person's affairs, you should ask for at least 10 copies.
+You will need one each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts (which include many bank and retirement accounts), veterans benefits, and many others.

-If the time of death has passed and you need to order death certificates yourself, contact the county or state vital records office.
+If it's been some time since the death and you need to order death certificates yourself, contact the county or state vital records office.
 For deaths that occurred within the past few months, you should start with the county office, because it is more likely to have the certificate on file.
 After a few months have passed, the state office will probably have it, too.

 You will have to pay for each copy of the death certificate.
-The cost depends on your state, but you might expect to pay $10 or $15 for the first copy.
+The cost depends on your state, but you might expect to pay $15 to $30 for the first copy.
 If you order additional copies at the same time, they will probably be less expensive.
-If you're serving as the executor of the deceased person's estate and you pay for the death certificates yourself, you can later reimburse yourself from the estate.
+If you're serving as the executor of the deceased person's estate and pay for the death certificates yourself, you can later reimburse yourself from the estate.

 To order copies of a death certificate, contact the county or state vital records office in the place where the death occurred.
 They will tell you exactly what you need to do.

 Locate a state vital records office.
-To find the office that handles vital records in your state, visit the website of the Centers for Disease Control and Prevention and click on the link for the state.
+To find the office that handles vital records in your state, visit the Centers for Disease Control and Prevention's Vital Records tool and click on your state.

 For a complete guide to settling a deceased person's estate or trust, including more information about death certificates, see The Executor's Guide, by Mary Randolph.

-For help organizing personal information and records -- including birth, marriage, and death certificates -- in a complete easy-to-use system, see Get It Together, by Melanie Cullen with Shae Irving.
+For help organizing personal information and records—including birth, marriage, and death certificates—in a complete, easy-to-use system, see Get It Together, by Melanie Cullen.